laurencw348/myprojects/documents/design-journey.md

 - **Name (required)**: text field; `<input type="text">`
   - I chose this component because since the users name should not include any line breaks, if the user enters line breaks this component type removes the breaks before sending the data to the server.
 This input type is required because I will need to know who I am providing this service for.
 - **Email (required)**: email field; `<input type="email">`
-  - I chose this component because since it automatically validates to ensure that it is either empty or a properly formatted email address, it will ensure that the users types in an appropriate email.
+  - I chose this component because I want to user to enter an email address into this field.
 This input is required because I will need to be able to contact the student to let them know whether I will be able to provide the course or not
 - **Requested course title (required)**; `<input type="text">`
   - This component is the most appripriate because the course title should be only 1 line and should not contain any line breaks.
 Required because I need to this minimal information in order to actually prepare the course for the student
 - **Brief description of the materials covered in the course (optional)**; `<textarea>`
-  - I chose this component because the user might need to provide a lot of text that includes line breaks.
+  - I chose this component because when describing the course, the user might need to provide a sizeable amount of free-form text includes line breaks.
 This input is not required because some students may not have a lot of information about the course yet.
 For example, if a student expects to be taking that class in the following semester, they won't know what materials are covered in the course yethb
 - **Approx how many hours of tuition a week the student will need: (optional)**; `<input type="number">`
   - This component is the most appripriate because I want to contrain the users input such that they can only enter a numerical value.
 This value is optional because some users may not have any idea how many hours of tuition they may need for this new class, especially if they haven't started the course yet.